ietf-rats/draft-birkholz-rats-corim/draft-birkholz-rats-corim.md

 ### The raw-value-group Container

-FIXME This group can express a single raw byte value and can come with an optional bitmask that defines which bits in the byte string is used as a reference value, by setting corresponding position in the bitmask to 1.
+FIXME This group can express a single raw byte value and can come with an optional bit mask that defines which bits in the byte string is used as a reference value, by setting corresponding position in the bit mask to 1.

 ~~~~ CDDL
 raw-value-group = (